 - Enter the secret (client key) created in Step 1.

-- Select Validate Destination to test the credentials you entered.
+- Select Validate destination to test the credentials you entered.

-- When successfully validated, select Create Destination.
+- When successfully validated, select Create destination.

-Rotating credentials
+Rotating your credentials

 - Manually rotate credentials through the Pendo UI.